bradfrost/style-guide-guide/guidelines/04-accessibility.md

 title: Accessibility
 group: guidelines
 permalink: /guidelines/accessibility.html
-description: Ensuring that everyone can use Agora sites and apps
+description: Ensuring that everyone can use Style Guide Guide sites and apps

 ---